 How are interlibrary loan requests placed?

-Once a patron has determined that the Mid-Continent Public Library does not own the desired material, the WorldCat online database may be searched.
+Once a customer has determined that the Mid-Continent Public Library does not own the desired material, the WorldCat online database may be searched.
 Patrons may place interlibrary loan requests through WorldCat.

 How long does it take to receive an interlibrary loan request?

-The average turnaround time for an ILL request is about 2-3 weeks from the date of submission to the date of arrival at the patron's branch library for pickup.
-Some ILL requests can take longer, as lenders beyond the regional libraries need to be found.
+The average turnaround time for an ILL request is about 2-3 weeks from the date of submission to the date of arrival at the customer's branch for pickup.
+Some ILL requests can take longer, as lenders beyond the regional libraries in the Kansas City area may need to be found.

-Are patrons notified when interlibrary loan materials are available?
+Are customers notified when interlibrary loan materials are available?

 Yes.
-Patrons are notified of available ILL holds in the same manner as regular holds.
-They will receive a notice by email or mail, according to the patron's preference.
+Customers are notified of available ILL holds in the same manner as regular holds.
+They will receive a notice by email or mail, according to the customer's preference.

 Is the checkout period for interlibrary loan materials the same as that for most MCPL materials?
 (28 days)